yorek/zeppelin-sqlserver-docker/README.md

 https://github.com/yorek/zeppelin

-This docker image is built using the "branch-0.7" branch, which contains the latest *development* version.
+This docker image is built using the "v0.7.1" tag, which contains the latest *stable* 0.7 version.

 ## Version